stytchauth/mcp-examples/consumer-integrated/tasklist-cfworkers-mcpsdk-backend/README.md

-# Workers + Stytch TODO App MCP Server
+# Workers + Stytch Task App MCP Server

 This is a Workers server that composes two functions:
 * A REST API built using Hono on top of [Workers KV](https://developers.cloudflare.com/kv/)